sitek94/learning-journal/_posts/2020-09-25-React-D3-Interactivity-Panning-Zooming.md

 Now I'm working on adding panning and zooming to the world map and globe.
 It's fairly easy to apply the logic to the flat map but it's getting trickier to do the same thing with the globe.

-I managed to do that but the code is a mess at the moment so I need to orginize it and optimize it because it's lagging.
+I managed to do that but the code is a mess at the moment so I need to organize and optimize it because it's lagging.
 <hr>
 Total: 7hrs